-When Rosa* first visited the pregnancy center where I volunteer, she was accompanied by her husband.
-He spoke only a little English, she none at all.
+When Rosa* first visited the pregnancy center where I volunteered, she was accompanied by her husband.
+He spoke only a little English, and she spoke none at all.
 She stood somewhat behind him as he and I attempted to communicate, her gaze fixed on the ground.
-After much gesturing and pointing, on my part as well as her husband’s, we were able to figure out what size diapers and clothing they needed for their children.
+After much gesturing and pointing, we were able to figure out what size diapers and clothing they needed for their children.
 Rosa never said a word.

 Over the next few years, Rosa and her husband would come by regularly for diapers and other things.
 We learned that they were believers active in a local Hispanic church.
 Her husband would sometimes ask us for a Spanish Bible he could give away to someone in their church.

 Rosa slowly gained more confidence both in her ability to communicate with us and in our center as a safe and welcoming place for her and her children.
 Eventually she felt secure enough that she came in alone.
-One of my fellow volunteers saw Rosa not too long ago in the parking lot of a local business.
+Another volunteer saw Rosa in the parking lot of a local business.
 Rosa called out and waved, greeting the center volunteer as her friend.

 An offer of help and hope in Jesus’ name

-Our pregnancy center, like others across our nation, advocates for the life of the unborn.
-We counsel women in crisis pregnancies about their options: abortion, adoption, or parenting.
-Increasingly these conversations are occurring on the telephone, particularly with abortion-minded clients as women search online for abortion providers and land on our site.
+The pregnancy center where I volunteered, like others across our nation, advocates for the life of the preborn.
+They counsel women in unplanned pregnancies about their options: abortion, adoption, or parenting.
+Pre-Dobbs, these conversations were increasingly occurring on the telephone, particularly with abortion-minded clients as women searched online for abortion providers and landed on the center’s site.

-The largest percentage of our clients come to us for the material resources we offer.
-Many of our clients are poor, and their need is often great.
-Thus many, like Rosa, come by frequently.
-As we get to know them, we greet them by name.
-We ask about their children and their job.
-We ask if they know Jesus and where they go to church.
-Nearly half our clients, like Rosa, are Latino.
-We recently added a translator to our team, multiplying our ability to befriend and serve our Spanish-speaking clients.
+The largest percentage of the center’s clients go to them for the material resources offered.
+Many of the clients are poor, and their need is often great.
+Thus many, like Rosa, go by frequently.
+As the volunteers get to know them, they greet the clients by name and ask about their children and their jobs.
+The volunteers ask if they know Jesus and where they go to church.

-Diapers, wipes, clothing, car seats—these are our cups of cold water that we give in the name of Jesus.
+Diapers, wipes, clothing, car seats—these are the cups of cold water given in the name of Jesus.
 Each visit, each pack of diapers, each pregnancy test are opportunities to develop a relationship as well as to share the gospel.
-Every client who walks in our door is a divine appointment sent by God for the help and hope we offer.
+Every client who walks through the door is a divine appointment sent by God for the help and hope the center offers.

 Stories of change and stories of struggle

-Leslie and Frank* came to us for a free pregnancy test, and the proof of pregnancy required by the health department to register for government services.
-At the time, Leslie was working retail; Frank had been laid off.
+Leslie and Frank* came to the center for a free pregnancy test, and the proof of pregnancy required by the health department to register for government services.
 They were living together but wanted to get married.
 In addition to maternity clothes and items for the baby, Leslie needed a car seat.
 She agreed to do a Bible study comprised of four booklets she was to complete on her own and bring in to discuss with a counselor.
 Frank joined her for many of the discussions.
 Their eagerness to read the Bible and learn what it had to say was exciting.

 *Names and details have been changed for privacy